lolo8304/coding-challenge/no-30/readme.md

 ```

 ### checkou builtin: pure
 I have implemented a pure function as a built-in to be able to cash results.
-The two defined examples from John fib and fact had been implemented in the recursive way. and for large numbers, it will kill your machine.
+The two defined examples from John fib and fact had been implemented in the recursive way and for large numbers, it will kill your machine.

-The idea behind the cashing off a pure function is that the pure function only uses information via parameter point.
-This means we could cash the result of same parameters.
+The idea behind the caching of a pure function is that the pure function only uses information via its parameters.
+This means we could cache the result with same parameters.

 run this first in interactive mode:
 ```lisp